Video Quality, Real Needs And Perceptions

 2)

-Cameras and lenses can look different to each other, which makes us question what we have, try more and buy more, but they can also, more often than not look the same.
+Cameras and lenses can look different to each other, which makes us question what we have, try more and buy more, but they can also, more often than not, look the same.
 Most reviews “normalise” to the point where we are only looking at the most basic level of their output.
-Yes brand or camera “X” is slightly sharper looking than “Y”, but in the hands of a decent colourist, “Y” may end up looking better or at least the same.
-There are too many variables to know from a simple test.
+Yes brand or camera “X” is slightly sharper looking than “Y”, but in the hands of a decent colourist, “Y” may end up looking better or at least the same with a different character.
+There are too many variables to know from a simple test, the core of the question is way deeper than that.

 3)

-You need to chase what you want and when you do, when you know what you are actually trying to achieve, gear and process concerns fall away.
+You need to chase what you want and when you do, when you know what you are actually trying to achieve obsessively and with focus, gear and processing concerns fall away.
+You the user and maker can mould your tool to work how you need, we always have, it is where innovation comes from, but the habit of letting our tools define us is becoming dominant.

 4)

-Listing to that little voice that says “I am seeing a lot of this, maybe time to shift direction” or “I am sick of that flat, washed out, overly soft look, so maybe everyone else is?” and change your processes until you like what you do.
+Listing to that little voice that says “I am seeing a lot of this, maybe time to shift direction” or “I am sick of that flat, washed out, overly soft look, so maybe everyone else is?” or “this shallow depth of field thing may have run its race” and change your processes until you like what you do.

 5)

 Read and research less, look and learn more.
-The grass is not always greener nor the sky bluer elsewhere and even if it is, is greener always better?
+The grass is not always greener nor the sky bluer elsewhere and even if it is, is more always better?

-Basically, fight back, change perceptions evolve and drag the rest of us with you, don’t let analysis paralysis stop you, don’t be a follower.
+Basically, fight back, change perceptions evolve and drag the rest of us with you, don’t let analysis paralysis stop you, don’t be a follower, be that person out front catching the un-breathed air.

-On a practical level, where this post started but quickly got de-railed, I am noticing that often V-Log footage looks as good as RAW, sometimes even a rec.709 codec can.
+On a practical level, where this post started but quickly got de-railed, I am noticing that often V-Log footage looks as good as RAW, sometimes even a rec.709 codec can, each has it’s place.
 My desire to expand my B-Raw capabilities has been reduced after some close calls, now looking at V-Log as my norm, B-Raw as my “safety net” and personal indulgence.
+Two cams RAW capable is plenty.

-The S-Primes, Hope series and others can produce, I just need to get better at it.
-More RAW capable cameras for 3-4 cam interviews would be overkill as in those controlled situations, even Standard mode would be enough.
+The S-Primes, Hope series and others can produce, I just need to get better at it myself.
+More RAW capable cameras for 3-4 cam interviews would be overkill, because in those controlled situations, even Standard mode could be enough.